exonum/exonum-doc/src/architecture/storage.md

 Such differentiation corresponds to schemas in the relational database world.
 There may be different tables with the same name, located in the different schemas.
+Actually, system tables may be considered as tables for Consensus service.

-At the LevelDB scale, all values from all Exonum tables are saved into one big LevelDB map, wherein the keys are represented as bytes sequence, and values are serialized objects, in fact, byte sequences too.
+As it was said, at the LevelDB scale, all values from all Exonum tables are saved into one big LevelDB map, wherein the keys are represented as bytes sequence, and values are serialized objects, in fact, byte sequences too.

 To distinguish values from different tables, additional prefix is used for every key.
-Such prefix consist of service name and table name.
+Such prefix consist of service name and table number.
+As well as tables represent just a handy API for access to data (no data items are really stored at the table class instance; all values are saved in leveldb storage), all tables created with the same ID will share the data.

-Services are named with a byte arrays, starting from `0x01`.
-Name length is not limited. `0x00 0x00` name is reserved to the Core.
-Tables inside services are named with a byte sequences.
+Services are named with a 2-byte arrays, starting from `0x00 0x01`.`0x00 0x00` name is reserved to the Core.
+Tables inside services are named with a integers and an optional suffixes.

-Thus, key `key` at the table `0x00` for the `0x00 0x01` service matches with the following key in the LevelDB map:
+Thus, key `key` at the table `3` with suffix _BTC_ (`0x42 0x54 0x43` in ASCII) for the `0x00 0x01` service matches
+with the following key in the LevelDB map:

-`0x00 0x01 | 0x00 | key`
+`0x00 0x01 | 0x03 } 0x42 0x54 0x43 | key`

 Here, `|` stands for bytes sequences concatenation.